DevBoiAgru/WinCoreUtils/README.md

 ## Known issues:

--   ls does not support wide characters
+-   ls does not output unicode characters correctly